FDSchaefer/omni8task/README.md

 ### Workflow Integration

 A typical deployment scenario:
-1. Hospital IT mounts a shared network drive to `/data/input`
+1. IT mounts a shared network drive to `/data/input`
-2. MRI technologists save scans to this directory (standard PACS export)
+2. Users save scans to this directory (standard PACS export)
 3. Docker container detects new files and processes automatically
 4. Results appear in `/data/output` for clinicians or downstream systems
 5. Container logs provide audit trail for quality assurance